Koheyo/learngit/readme.txt

-git is a virsion control system. git is free sortware.
+git is a distributed virsion control system. git is free sortware.